mose/rails-i18nterface/README.md

   * apply rubocop and follow his law
 * extend testing to refactored libs
 * change navigation to an ajax-driven reload
+* add a way to gather .one and .other and .few under same translation line
+* add support for other i18n backends (gettext)

 ## License